electron/electron/docs/api/auto-updater.md

 ## Platform notices

-Though `autoUpdater` provides an uniform API for different platforms, there are still some subtle differences on each platform.
+Though `autoUpdater` provides a uniform API for different platforms, there are still some subtle differences on each platform.

 ### OS X

-On OS X the `autoUpdater` module is built upon [Squirrel.Mac][squirrel-mac], you don't need any special setup to make it work.
+On OS X, the `autoUpdater` module is built upon [Squirrel.Mac][squirrel-mac], meaning you don't need any special setup to make it work.
 For server-side requirements, you can read [Server Support][server-support].

 ### Windows

-On Windows you have to install your app into user's machine before you can use the auto-updater, it is recommended to use [grunt-electron-installer][installer] module to generate a Windows installer.
+On Windows, you have to install your app into a user's machine before you can use the auto-updater, so it is recommended to use [grunt-electron-installer][installer] module to generate a Windows installer.

-The server-side setup is also different from OS X, you can read the documents of [Squirrel.Windows][squirrel-windows] to get more details.
+The server-side setup is also different from OS X. You can read the documents of [Squirrel.Windows][squirrel-windows] to get more details.

 ### Linux

-There is not built-in support for auto-updater on Linux, it is recommended to use the distribution's package manager to update your app.
+There is not built-in support for auto-updater on Linux, so it is recommended to use the distribution's package manager to update your app.

 ## Events